Early In-Person Voting

 All registered voters can vote early without a reason or excuse.
 Early voting ballots are cast directly into the voting machine, so you can be confident your vote counts.

-Voting in the November 5th, 2024 Elections starts on Friday, September 20th and runs through Saturday, November 2nd at the Registrar’s Office at the Fairfax County Government Center, Mount Vernon Government Center, and North County Government Center.
-Starting Thursday, October 17th, voting will be available at 13 additional locations.
+Voting in the June 17th, 2025 Elections starts on Friday, May 2nd and runs through Saturday, June 14th at the Registrar’s Office at the Fairfax County Government Center, Mount Vernon Government Center, and North County Government Center.
+Starting Saturday, June 7th, voting will be available at 13 additional locations.
 Locations and hours are listed below.
-Select Saturday voting is available.
+There is NO Sunday in-person voting for the primary.

 All Fairfax County voters are eligible to vote early at any location below.
 Non-Fairfax County voters can check with their local registrar for information about early in-person voting options in their jurisdiction.